Adyem/ctoc-cobol-transpiler/docs/cblc_sample_inventory.md

 This document captures the reference CBL-C snippets that exercise the currently defined surface area of the language.
 Each sample lives in `samples/cblc` and is registered in `samples/cblc/manifest.txt` so automated checks can ensure the examples stay in sync with the documentation.
 Executable statements appear inside named `function` blocks so the transpiler can emit matching
-COBOL paragraphs, and every sample includes a `function main()` entrypoint that invokes the showcased routine.
+COBOL paragraphs, and every sample includes a `function void main()` entrypoint that invokes the showcased routine.

 ## Sample Coverage